FanaticPythoner/MSOfficeFileConverter/README.md

 # MSOfficeFileConverter
 Allow you to convert/export a Microsoft Office file to a specified format, without any other dependency.
-You only need the Microsoft Office program you want to convert from (EX.
+My code use the build-in function of Microsoft Office to export any Word/Excel/PowerPoint document.
+The only thing you need is the Microsoft Office program you want to convert from (EX.
 You need Word if you want to convert a .docx to .pdf).

+That being said, if the "save as" function of a Microsoft Office software work, MSOfficeFileConverter will work.
+That is the exact reason why I made this library : Alternatives to export, for example, a Word document to PDF are generally buggy, bad, or damn expensive.
+MSOfficeFileConverter is free, extremely simple, and just work.

 *Language:*